molleremil/HarveGPT/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

 **How it works:**
 Initialize the chat by pasting in a URL and ask questions.
-At the moment, HarveGPT is able to distinguish between websites with text based content and youtube URL's and retrieve data from given source.
+At the moment, HarveGPT is able to distinguish between websites with text based content and YouTube URL's and retrieve data from given source.

 <img width="234" alt="Screenshot 2024-02-08 at 13 57 14" src="https://github.com/molleremil/HarveGPT/assets/139823248/6ee1bf25-c7d6-488e-a0df-bc186567c6bf">